Charles Hodge: Civil War

-Hodge could tolerate slavery but he could never tolerate treason of the sort he saw trying to break up the United States in 1861.
+Hodge held a resistant opinion to the Civil War in 1861.
 Hodge was a strong nationalist and led the fight among Presbyterians to support the Union.
 In the January 1861 Princeton Review, Hodge laid out his case against secession, in the end calling it unconstitutional.
 James Henley Thornwell responded in the January 1861 Southern Presbyterian Review, holding that the election of 1860 had installed a new government, one which the South did not agree with, thus making secession lawful.
 Despite being a staunch Unionist politically, Hodge voted against the support for the "Spring Resolutions" of the 1861 General Assembly of the Old School Presbyterian Church, thinking it was not the business of the church to involve itself in political matters; because of the resolutions, the denomination then split North and South.
 When the General Assembly convened in Philadelphia in May 1861, one month after the Civil War began, the resolution stipulated pledging support for the federal government over objections based on concerns about the scope of church jurisdiction and disagreements about its interpretation of the Constitution.
 In December 1861, the Southern Old School Presbyterian churches severed ties with the denomination.